jaegertracing/documentation/content/docs/next-release-v2/storage.md

   url: metrics.md
 ---

 Jaeger requires a persistent storage backend.
-Cassandra and Elasticsearch/OpenSearch are the primary supported distributed storage backends.
+Cassandra, Elasticsearch, and OpenSearch are the primary supported distributed storage backends.
 Additional backends are [discussed here](https://github.com/jaegertracing/jaeger/issues/638).

 The storage type can be passed via `SPAN_STORAGE_TYPE` environment variable.
 Valid values are `cassandra`, `elasticsearch`, `kafka` (only as a buffer), `badger` and `memory`.